assadounto/my_postgresql/README.md

 # My  First Database

 This is my first database in PostgreSQL.
-It is an animals
+It is an animals databse called vet_clinic

 # Schema diagram